-The inaugural session, moderated by Placemaking India's Gujarat hub leader, Devshri Shah, opened in one of the eight monasteries established from antiquity.
-A presentation by Dr. Deepika Shetty highlighted the valuable lessons in sustainability that can be drawn from various aspects of its combined heritage.
+The inaugural session opened in one of the eight monasteries established from antiquity, with a presentation by Dr. Deepika Shetty highlighted the valuable lessons in sustainability that can be drawn from various aspects of its combined heritage.
 She drew from the example of Barkur, the ancient capital of the Alupa Kingdom.
 Prashant Prasad, founder of We'Collab, then put out a call for engagement for Temple Townmaking 2023, Madurai, which is set to be the location for Placemaking Week India in 2023 from December 13 to 17.
 Temple towns have acquired importance because of religious activity and structures and the association of saints.
 Allahabad, Banaras, Sialkot, Fatehpur Sikri, Ajmer, Jaganath Puri, Haridwar, Mathura, Dwarka are a few examples.
 Prashant shared the overview, major themes for action and discussion, and what to expect at the Placemaking Week India next year, calling for engagement from the audience.